Defensive Future Studies

 Authors

-2 Associate Professor of Strategic Defense Sciences, University and Higher Research Institute of National Defense and Strategic Research, Tehran, Iran.
+2 Associate Professor of Strategic Defense Sciences, National Defense University, Tehran, Iran.

-3 Assistant Prof. AJA Command & Staff University, Tehran, Iran
+3 Assistant Professor of future studies.
+IRI Military Command and Staff University, Tehran, Iran

 Abstract